Consuelo (Connie) Urenda Zendejas

 Connie is survived by her son Ralph (Diane) Zendejas and daughter Nancy Zendejas as well as her sisters, Mary (Roger) Meek and Beatrice (Carrol) Elkins of Brentwood .
 She was predeceased by her daughter Susan (Art) Zendejas Parham and siblings Felix, Tony, Paul, Frances, and Herman Urenda.
 She was the proud grandmother of 13 grandchildren, and a great-great-great grandmother.
 She will be missed by her many family members and loved ones.

 Funeral services will be held on Friday, September 11, 2020 at Holy Cross Catholic Cemetery, 2200 East 18th Street, Antioch.
 Visitation will begin at 9 a.m., followed by Mass at 11 a.m. and graveside burial service at noon.
 Services will be held outdoors with social distancing and safe private viewings for family.
-COVID-19 safety precautions will be in effect for all attendees such as face masks and social distancing.
+COVID-19 safety precautions such as face masks and social distancing will be in effect for all attendees.

 Don't have a facebook account?
 Click here to add your comment to the story.